HACC2024/akamAI/README.md

 -  **Pexels API**: Retrieves images related to activities to enhance the visual experience in the app.
 -  **Google Maps API**: Calculates travel times to activity locations, considering live traffic conditions.

+We're using Firebase App Check to monitor and protect the app's resources (e.g., Vertex AI access).
+This adds reCAPTCHA and other protection features that may block access if unusual activity is detected.

 ## Additional Notes
 - **API Keys**: Some API keys are 'exposed' in the deployed app.
 However, they are public-facing and don't pose a significant risk even if someone gains access to them; this applies to Pexels, Weather.gov, and Firebase sync keys.
 -  **Permissions**: The app requests location, camera, microphone, and photo permissions to provide a full-featured user experience.
 May not work correctly on web version.